Student to Student

 Practical Preparation.
 A sturdy backpack is the most important investment.
 As far as what to pack in that indestructible backpack, bear in mind a hostel sink plus Woolite is your friend.
 Bring a few clothespins and some cord to make a clothesline.
 By morning, I was always ready to roll.

 Take the Trains.
-Flying is impersonal and time-consuming.
 There is a Eurail pass option for every traveler’s time and itinerary.
 Buy one before you leave home.
-You’ll share space with new mothers and businessmen as well as spontaneous adventurers like you.
+You’ll share space with new mothers and businessmen as well as spontaneous adventurers traveling due to interests that might be similar to your own.

 Bring a Journal.
 Even if you don’t love to write, you’ll thank yourself because you’ll be able to recall the details of your trip whenever you miss Europe.
 And recording the friends you made, places you saw, and lessons you learned will help you savor the time in each place.